DSD-DBS/capella-collab-manager/docs/docs/development/backend/code-style.md

 - **Linting**: Use [pylint] for static code analysis, and [mypy] for static type checking.

-- **Formatting**: Use [black] as code auto-formatter.
+- **Formatting**: Use [ruff] as code auto-formatter.
 The maximum line length is 79, as per [PEP-8].
 This setting should be automatically picked up from the `pyproject.toml` file.
 The reason for the shorter line length is that it avoids wrapping and overflows in side-by-side split views (e.g. diffs) if there's also information displayed to the side of it (e.g. a tree view of the modified files).